 The female is the only one to sit on the eggs.
 Two to five eggs, are a pale gray to greenish, dotted with brown, olive, or reddish.

 These Jays practice "allofeeding"; which is one adult bird feeding another of the same species.
 Often observed during courtship or when an adult is sitting on eggs and depending on their mate to feed them.
-The Gray Jay female will call for her mate from the nest when she is hungry.
+The Canada Jay female will call for her mate from the nest when she is hungry.

 Both parents will feed the young birds while they are growing in the nest for about 23 days.